bertiewooster/bertiewooster.github.io/_posts/2024-05-01-Tautomer-Sources-Comparison.md

 ## Acknowledgments

-Many thanks to Marc Nicklaus for running CACTVS tautomer enumerations, giving background on the web tool, and informative discussions.
-Also thanks to my co-workers at Aionics for discussions about tautomers (this post was done on my own and does not necessarily represent my employer's views).
+Many thanks to Marc Nicklaus for running CACTVS tautomer enumerations, giving background on the web tool, informative discussions, and reviewing a draft of this post.
+Also thanks to my co-workers at [Aionics](https://aionics.io/) for discussions about tautomers.
+(This post was done on my own and does not necessarily represent my employer's views).